 In 2011 Gil participated in a delegation to Rwanda and Tanzania, seeking to better understand the role of legal, civil society and transitional justice mechanisms in rehabilitating societies in the aftermath of crisis.
 After interning at the Constitutional and Administrative Law Department at the Israeli Solicitor General's Office, Gil has clerked for the Honorable Justice Esther Hayut of the Supreme Court of Israel.
 Gil has also worked in the research panel at the Israel Democracy Institute, where he participated in writing a book about modern democracies and their conduct of counter-terrorism policies, and he recently published an article concerning some of the law's symbolic effects on the production of public space.

-Gil's areas of interest include legal philosophy, the sociology of law and punishment, law and culture and public law.
-He is a member of the Israeli bar since 2012.
+Gil's areas of interest include legal philosophy, the sociology of law and punishment, law and culture, and public law.
+He has been a member of the Israeli bar since 2012.

 Florence Sauve-Lafrance earned a bachelor degree in International Development and Globalization, a Licence in Civil Law and a Juris Doctor (National Program) from the University of Ottawa, graduating first in her class in each program.

 Florence spent two summers in the tax department of a major Canadian law firm.
 She then worked at a law firm affiliated with an accounting firm, interned at the Tax Services Section of the Department of Justice, and clerked at the Tax Court of Canada.
 Florence is a member of the Ontario Bar.
-She fluently speaks French, English and Spanish.
+She speaks fluent French, English, and Spanish.

-Florence was also awarded a Fulbright Scholarship towards her studies at NYU where she is now pursuing a LLM in International Taxation.
+Florence was also awarded a Fulbright Scholarship towards her studies at NYU where she is now pursuing an LLM in International Taxation.

 Olena Sharvan graduated with honors from the Law Faculty of Ivan Franko National University of Lviv (Ukraine) in June 2010.
-After graduation she has been admitted to two separate PhD Programs: one in Criminal Law at Jagiellonian University in Krakow (Poland), and another in Criminal Law and Criminology at Ivan Franko National University of Lviv (Ukraine).
+Since graduation, she has been admitted to two separate PhD Programs: one in Criminal Law at Jagiellonian University in Krakow (Poland), and another in Criminal Law and Criminology at Ivan Franko National University of Lviv (Ukraine).

-While studying in Ukraine and Poland, Olena received a number of merit-based scholarships for 5% best PhD students and two research grants.
+While studying in Ukraine and Poland, Olena received a number of merit-based scholarships reserved for the 5% best PhD students and two research grants.

-Since 2010, Olena has worked very closely with Coordination Center of Schools of Foreign Law.
-During last three years, she taught the courses: Introduction to Ukrainian Law (workshop) and Criminal Substantive Law (workshop).
+Since 2010, Olena has worked very closely with the Coordination Center of Schools of Foreign Law.
+During the last three years, she taught these courses: Introduction to Ukrainian Law (workshop) and Criminal Substantive Law (workshop).

-Currently, Olena is engaged in her PhD research on restorative justice, probation, offender victim reconciliation and sentencing.
-Additional she is interested in international and national justice systems, human rights law, immigration law, litigation and mediation, as well as comparative constitutional law and legal theory.
+Currently, Olena is engaged in her PhD research on restorative justice, probation, offender victim reconciliation, and sentencing.
+Additionally, she is interested in international and national justice systems, human rights law, immigration law, and litigation and mediation, as well as comparative constitutional law and legal theory.